 Potato chips.
 Any flavor.
 Crushed.
 (Who are we kidding?
 Don’t crush a perfectly good chip.
 Just nosh on the perfectly shaped whole potato chips and reserve the sad little crumbs at the bottom of the bag for your drumsticks.)

 Yep.
 Try crushing wasabi-coated peas into oblivion.

 No, we’re not suggesting any of Doritos’ dozens upon dozens of flavors.
 We mean tortilla chips.
-You know, the real deal, the kind that comes in yellow corn, white corn, or blue corn.
+You know, the real deal, the kind that comes in yellow, white, or blue corn.

 Minus the milk.

 Japanese panko, preferably seasoned with sesame seeds or spice or dried herbs

 Day-old corn bread (and yep, you can use cornbread with cheese, fresh corn, and crumbled bacon)

 Know those cheesy fish crackers?
 Uh huh.
-You can see where we’re going with this…especially if you have some homemade cheesy fish crackers on hand.
+You can see where we’re going with this.
+Especially relevant if you happen to have some homemade cheesy fish crackers on hand.

 Hey, how about those zesty little rice crackers that come in all those funky shapes?

 Finally, a proper use for pita chips!
-(Any flavor you fancy or happen to have on hand…except maybe apple-cinnamon…)
+(Any flavor you fancy or happen to have on hand will work except maybe apple-cinnamon.)

 Well, why not?
 (Wait, does anyone ever eat saltines any more?
 Or are they reserved only for those days when you need some flat ginger ale and something really really bland?)